Vivekanand-R/AI-Models/B. Generative AI - LLM RAG and MCP/README.md

 ## Notes

 This repo is intentionally minimal and lightweight execution friendly.
-Extend it with:
+Further to be extended with:
 - Hybrid retrieval (BM25 + vectors)
 - Reranking
 - Eval harness + prompt regression tests